 There are a few methods to make fruit butter.
 You might use the slow cooker, an Instant Pot, or simply just a saucepan.
 Today I’ll share how to make plum butter on the stovetop.
 Follow along with the photos and numbered instructions.

 - First you’ll wash the plums.
-The beauty of preserving plums is that you don’t need to peel the plums.
+The beauty of preserving plums is that you don’t need to peel the plums or use a food processor.
 The skin breaks down and softens as you cook the fruit and purees into a smooth spread.
 Cut the plums and remove the pits.
 If the pits don’t pop out easily, do your best to cut around them, using as much of the fruit as possible.
 Cut the halves into quarters.

-- Add the sliced plums, granulated sugar, water, and vanilla extract to a large saucepan.
-If you are adding other flavors, do so now as well.
+- Place plums (sliced), granulated white sugar, water, and vanilla extract to a large pot.
+If you are adding other flavors such as lemon juice, cinnamon sticks or vanilla bean, do so now as well.
 You’ll bring the ingredients to a boil to dissolve the sugar and to start softening the fruit.
 Stir continuously at this point.

 - Next, you’ll lower the heat and simmer slowly to reduce the liquid and to concentrate the flavor.
 Stir often.

-- After about an hour you’ll use an immersion blender or transfer the mixture to a blender to puree until smooth.
+- After about an hour you’ll use an immersion blender or transfer the mixture to a blender to puree fruit mixture until smooth.

 - I find that it is usually necessary to simmer the pureed fruit butter uncovered on low for an additional 20-30 minutes, or until the fruit butter has thickened.
-Your plum butter is cooked when you can coat the back of a spoon.
+Your plum butter is cooked when you can coat the back of a wooden spoon.
+It will continue to thicken as it comes to room temperature.

-- Ladle the fruit butter into clean jars.
-This recipe makes about 2 cups or 2, 8-ounce jars.
+- Ladle the plum puree into clean, small jars.
+This small batch recipe makes about 2 cups or 2, 8-ounce jars.
 You may have slightly more or less depending on the consistency of your plum butter.
-Store the plum butter in the refrigerator for up to 2-4 weeks or freeze for 3-6 months.
+Store the plum butter in an airtight container in the refrigerator for up to 2-4 weeks or freeze for 3-6 months.

 Tips for Success